jawah/qh3/docs/design.rst

 TLS 1.3
 +++++++

-``aioquic`` features a minimal TLS 1.3 implementation built upon the `cryptography`_ library.
+``qh3`` features a minimal TLS 1.3 implementation built upon the `aws-lc-rs`_ library.
 This is because QUIC requires some APIs which are currently unavailable in mainstream TLS implementations such as OpenSSL:

 - the ability to extract traffic secrets